flavianowilliams/HICOLM3/README.md

 # Usage

-After install the user must create in working directory the following input files:
+After install the user must create in the working directory the following input files:

-* Hicolm.in, with relevant informations about the structure, MD parameters and force field:
+* Hicolm.in, with relevant informations about the structure, MD parameters and the force field:

 ```
  # direct molecular dynamics